Announcements

 Site Characteristics

-- Check station is present on the area (see map) and waterfowl hunters must sign in and out and report harvest each day.
-All hunting to be with shotgun or bow only, with the exception that muzzle loaded rifles may be used to hunt deer during shotgun deer season in designated areas
+Check station is present on the area (see map) and waterfowl hunters must sign in and out and report harvest each day.

 Deer